ferdal137/ferdal137/README.md

-#### Hello there :rocket:
+# Hello there :rocket:

 ## About me
-I am a Computer Science and Physics student.
-With knowledge in Data Science and Machine Learning.
+Geek, Computer Science and Physics student.
+Data Science and Machine Learning engineer in training.
 Selected by Google for participate in one of their Bootcamps.
-Certified as a Tensorflow developer.
+Certified as a Tensorflow developer and IBM Data Scientist.
+Passionate about space exploration